rycus86/blog-content/posts/006_Home_lab_part_3.md

 ffkef7x4l1njjxeinxqy6zwwd     worker-2            Ready               Active
 ```

 So far so good, the 3 nodes all show up and one of them is a leader.
-The [recommendation](https://docs.docker.com/engine/swarm/admin_guide/#maintain-the-quorum-of-managers) is to have odd number of leaders, because scheduling and cluster management needs concensus through [Raft](https://docs.docker.com/engine/swarm/raft/) and even numbers of leaders might be split about the current state of things.
+The [recommendation](https://docs.docker.com/engine/swarm/admin_guide/#maintain-the-quorum-of-managers) is to have odd number of leaders, because scheduling and cluster management needs consensus through [Raft](https://docs.docker.com/engine/swarm/raft/) and even numbers of leaders might be split about the current state of things.

 ## Deploying stacks